DeiInvictus/deiinvictus.github.io/_posts/2025-07-11-autodidacticism.markdown

-learning with the structured support provided by formal education, we can shift away from status-based evaluations and towards a more synergistic and meritocratic approach to recognizing and rewarding effort, thereby creating a more inclusive, innovative, and supportive learning environment where every individual has the opportunity to thrive.
+learning with the structured support provided by formal education, we can shift away from status-based evaluations and towards a more synergistic and meritocratic approach to recognizing and rewarding effort, thereby creating a more inclusive, innovative, and supportive learning environment where every individual has the opportunity to thrive.</p>

 <br>